Flexible Virtualization Benefit

 Talk to our Microsoft Licensing experts.

-If you want more clarity on how this may affect your Cloud and licensing strategy, please send us your questions using the form below.
+If you want more clarity on how this may affect your Cloud and Microsoft licensing strategy, please send us your questions using the form below.
 We'll help you prepare and re-strategize if necessary.

 We see these changes already positively impacting end-customer licensing and digital transformation.